FAQs

 Are companies or research organizations generating fusion energy now?

-Currently there are no fusion machines that are commercially operational in the United States producing electricity, but there are over 20 companies working toward this goal.
+Currently there are no fusion machines that are commercially operational in the United States that are providing electricity to the grid, but there are over 50 companies worldwide working toward this goal.

 What is the role of the U.S. Department of Energy compared to the NRC as related to fusion?